 During your initial consultation, we’ll review your current medications and provide guidance.
 If you’re taking medications that could reduce ketamine’s effectiveness (e.g., benzodiazepines, lamotrigine), we might suggest adjustments to your dosing schedule.

 Opt for comfort with loose-fitting clothes and layers.
-Avoid heels and wear short sleeves, as we’ll need access to your arm for the injection or ketamine infusion IV.
+Avoid heels and wear short sleeves, as we’ll need access to your arm for the Phoenix ketamine injection or ketamine infusion IV.

 You may hear us mention “set and setting” in relation to infusion preparation.
 We handle the setting by offering a comfortable, low-stimulus, and safe environment, while you’re in charge of your mindset.
-Clear your mind and ready yourself for the experience through activities like yoga, breath work, music, meditation, or nature walks.
-Proper preparation can lead to a more profound and peaceful infusion.
+Clear your mind and ready yourself for the experience through activities like yoga, breath work, music, meditation, or a nature walk.
+Proper preparation can lead to a more profound and peaceful ketamine treatment in Phoenix.

 Ketamine is a dissociative anesthetic, meaning it disconnects you from your surroundings, thoughts, emotions, memories, and sense of self.
 Time and space perception may be distorted.
 Every person’s experience is unique and can differ between sessions.
 Relax and allow music to guide you through the experience.
 Embrace any visuals, thoughts, or ideas that arise or enjoy moments of emptiness.
 While most people find low-dose ketamine infusions peaceful, some may experience anxiety or fear due to disconnection.
 Surrendering and trusting in your safety is key.